Stegodon: Evolution and extinction

-The oldest fossils of Stegodon in Asia date to the Late Miocene, around 8-11 million years ago, with the oldest fossils of the genus in Africa being around 7-6 million years old.
+The oldest fossils of Stegodon in Asia date to the Late Miocene, around 8–11 million years ago, with the oldest fossils of the genus in Africa being around 7–6 million years old.
 Stegodon became extinct in Africa during the late Pliocene, around 3 million years ago suggested to be the result of expansion of grassland habitats.
+The earliest records of Stegodon in Java date to the Early Pleistocene, over 2 million years ago.
+On the islands of the Philippines, remains of Stegodon are suggested to span from at latest 0.8–1 million years ago until at least 400,000 years ago.

-The Javanese species Stegodon trigonocephalus became extinct around 130-80,000 years ago during the latest Middle Pleistocene-early Late Pleistocene (Marine Isotope Stage 5) following a change to more humid conditions, which may have reduced grazing habitat.
+The Javanese species Stegodon trigonocephalus became extinct around 130–80,000 years ago during the latest Middle Pleistocene-early Late Pleistocene (Marine Isotope Stage 5) following a change to more humid conditions, which may have reduced grazing habitat.
 The last records of Stegodon florensis date to around 50,000 years ago, around the time of arrival of modern humans to Flores (the earliest evidence of which dates to 46,000 years ago), suggesting that effects of modern human activity were likely the cause of their extinction.

 Stegodon became extinct in the Indian subcontinent (Stegodon namadicus/Stegodon sp.), mainland Southeast Asia and China (S. orientalis) at some point during the Late Pleistocene epoch, while Asian elephants, which existed in sympatry with Stegodon in these regions, are still extant.
-The precise timing of extinction is uncertain for these regions, though in India records of Stegodon may date as recently as 35-30,000 years ago, and to at least 30-20,000 years ago for S. orientalis in Guizhou, southwest China.
+The precise timing of extinction is uncertain for these regions, though in India records of Stegodon may date as recently as 35–30,000 years ago, and to at least 30–20,000 years ago for S. orientalis in China, with young records of this age including those from Guangxi southwest China, as well as southern Shaanxi in northern China.
+The harsh climate of the Last Glacial Maximum may have contributed to the decline of S. orientalis.
 The survival of the Asian elephant as opposed to Stegodon orientalis in Southeast Asia and South China has been suggested to be due to its more flexible diet in comparison to S. orientalis.
 Although some authors have claimed a Holocene survival in China for S. orientalis, these claims cannot be substantiated due to loss of specimens and issues regarding dating.